Frequently Asked Questions for Prospective Students and New Applicants

 Please do not submit documents that the Graduate School has not specifically requested.
 See step 3 of the application instructions in this website.

-- Both current students and former Binghamton University students are required to submit at least two letters of recommendation for graduate applications.
+- Both current students and former Binghamton University students are required to submit at least two letters of recommendation for graduate applications for Spring 2014 and Fall 2014 applications.
+Starting Spring 2015 PhD applicant are required to submit 3 letters of recommendations.

 Please click here for guidelines that current, former and accelerated Binghamton students should follow when they apply to the Graduate School.